Cherokee County DUI Lawyers

 • Whether the test or tests were properly administered by an individual possessing a valid permit issued by the Division of Forensic Sciences of the Georgia Bureau of Investigation on an instrument approved by the Division of Forensic Sciences or a test conducted by the Division of Forensic Sciences, including whether the machine at the time of the test was operated with all of its electronic and operating components prescribed by its manufacturer correctly attached and in good working order, which shall be required.
 A copy of the operator’s permit showing that the operator has been trained on the particular type of instrument used and one of the original copies of the test results or, where the test is performed by the Division of Forensic Sciences, a copy of the crime lab report shall satisfy the requirements of this subparagraph.

-How is the OSAH DUI license suspension hearing conducted?
+How is the OSAH DUI license suspension hearing conducted in my Cherokee County DUI case?

-Like other court hearings or trials, the OSAH judge will enforce the Georgia Rules of Evidence at your license suspension hearing.
-The officer testifies first because the burden is on the Cherokee County DUI officer to establish that the statutory factors were met.
+Like other court hearings or trials, the OSAH judge will enforce the Georgia Rules of Evidence at your OSAH license suspension hearing in your Cherokee County DUI case.
+The officer testifies first because the burden is on the Cherokee County DUI Officer to establish that the statutory factors were met.
 Some jurisdictions allow the officer to get help from the prosecutor’s office, or if the officer is a Georgia State Trooper who made the Cherokee County DUI arrest, an attorney paid by the State of Georgia assists the officer in direct examination.
-The Cherokee DUI officer is then subject to cross-examination.
+The Cherokee County DUI officer is then subject to cross-examination.
 Sometimes, we may place our clients or witnesses on the stand for direct examination.
 Our witnesses would then be subject to cross-examination from the other side.
 Once the testimony and presentation of the evidence are finished, each side can make a closing argument.
 The judge will then typically decide within five business days and transmit that decision to the parties and the Georgia Department of Driver Services.
 The decision will also be posted online.
 If there is an error in how the judge ruled, an appellate process is available to review the court’s decision.

-What happens if I win the license suspension hearing?
+What happens if I win the license suspension hearing in my Cherokee County DUI case?

-What happens if I lose my hearing Administrative License Suspension hearing?
+What happens if I lose my Administrative License Suspension hearing in My Cherokee County DUI case?

-Suppose the judge finds that all applicable statutory factors were met by a preponderance of the evidence (a lower standard of proof than beyond a reasonable doubt), and I lose the administrative license suspension hearing.
-In that case, the judge will issue an order affirming the license suspension action and transmit the order to the Georgia Department of Driver Services, which will then suspend it.
-Again, because the burden on the Cherokee DUI officer is too low to meet in these hearings, there is a good possibility that your license may be suspended.
+Suppose the judge finds that all applicable statutory factors were met by a preponderance of the evidence (a lower standard of proof than beyond a reasonable doubt), and I lose the administrative license suspension hearing in my Cherokee County DUI case.
+In that case, the judge will issue an order affirming the license suspension action and transmit the order to the Georgia Department of Driver Services, which will then suspend your license.
+Again, because the burden on the Cherokee DUI officer is low to meet in these hearings, there is a good possibility that your license may be suspended.
 However, we still may be able to gain an advantage in your Cherokee DUI criminal case based on testimony from the hearing.
 The decision can be appealed if the judge commits a ruling error.

 Can I handle the license suspension hearing myself in my Cherokee DUI case?